N.B. This article was originally published 16 June 2016 with North Rampart and Burgundy Streets. This article was edited for clarity 7 November 2020.

 Basin Street, or Rue Bassin, was named for the canal turning basin that was once located nearby.
 This portion of the Carondelet Canal provided a large area for ships to turn around and was filled in in the 1920s when its use declined.

-In the mid-19th century, Basin Street was one of more prominent residential streets which was overtaken in the 1870s when the many fine homes were converted to use as bordellos, saloons, and music halls.
+In the mid-19th century, Basin Street was a noted residential street though it was overtaken in the 1870s when the fine homes were converted to use as bordellos, saloons, and music halls.
 The street formed the edge of the famous Storyville, the city’s most prominent red-light district.
 Basin Street was immortalized by Spencer Williams in his jazz standard, “Basin Street Blues.”
 Dr. John’s 1992 cover of the song includes a particularly interesting lyric, “I’m tellin’ ya, Basin Street, that’s the street/Where all the ghouls from Storyville and the St. Louis cemetery meet.”

 After Storyville’s demise, the fine homes were demolished and replaced by the Iberville Projects.